flyconnectome/hemibrain_olf_data/README.md

 Hemibrain neurons are defined by a bodyid, accompanied by a name (instance name) and type.

 ## PN related files
-In addition to bodyid name and type, columns can include:
+In addition to bodyid, name and type, columns can include:

 * PN_type: uPN or mPN.
 * tract